HMT-seminar-2014/hmt-12D/writing/scholiapresentation.md

 #Scribal Differences#

 There is a common source from which Scribe A (Venetus A) and Scribe B (Venetus B) derived their information, but made editorial decisions when they wrote their scholia.
-By examining textual Examples between the two manuscripts we can glimpse into the role the scribe plays when composing scholia.
+By examining the textual examples between the two manuscripts we can gain insight into the role the scribe played when composing scholia.

 ---